 Since the passage of Acts 1007 and 649 of 2003, the number of filings for companies actively writing insurance in the medical malpractice market has slowed, although those filings are for overall increases.
-None of the filings were subject to disapproval as excessive, inadequate or unfairly discriminatory and otherwise complied with Arkansas statutory requirements.
-Given the loss ratios for 2004, the market appears to be approaching rate adequacy.
+In the year since the last report, the impact of the filings were for overall increases of 10% or less.
+Given the loss ratios for 2005, the market appears to be approaching or may even have achieved rate adequacy.